olemb/dbfread/docs/field_types.rst

 Y   currency       decimal.Decimal
 ==  =============  ========================================================

+Text values ('C') can be up to 65535 bytes long.
+DBF was originally limited to 255 bytes but some vendors have reused the ``decimal_count`` field to get another byte for field length.

 The 'B' field type is used to store double precision (64 bit) floats in Visual FoxPro databases and binary memos in other versions. ``dbfread`` will look at the database version to parse and